scottboehmer/fleet-builder/README.md

 # fleet-builder
-A fleet builder for Leviathans: The Great War
+A fleet builder for Leviathans: The Great War available at [scottboehmer.github.io/fleet-builder](https://scottboehmer.github.io/fleet-builder/).